Facebook iconHow To Use Shopify CLI for Themes (A Step-by-Step Guide)

 3. Pull the theme to which you want to work locally

-After Installing the Shopify CLI, use the following command to pull the theme files to your local system.
+After installing Shopify CLI, I use the following command to pull the theme files into my local environment.

 shopify theme pull --store store_name_here.myshopify.com